ucsb-cs48/w19/_lab/lab02.md

 </div>

 # Checking over your deliverables for [lab01]({{'/lab/lab01/' | relative_url }})

 The following deliverables are due for [lab01]({{'/lab/lab01/' | relative_url }}) .
 Check over them and make sure these are complete.
+Even if, technically, the deadline for those has passed, the mentors/TAs will not start the official grading of those until after this lab ({{page.num}}) is complete this evening.
+So this is your last opportunity.

 Also look at the green "Graded" boxes in the instructions for [lab01]({{'/lab/lab01/' | relative_url }})